barryclark/jekyll-now/_posts/2019-06-23-devkube-part2.md

 ## Wrapping up

 If you've followed me this far, you'll have a working kubernetes cluster in DigitalOcean created entirely from a Python script running on an iPad.
 The scripts are pretty straightforward and the cluster creation script should be adaptible to work with your favourite kubernetes provider.
-As with the previous `kubectl` approach, this cluster can be created and deleted whenever you like.
-Any changes you've made to the web server will be retained unless you delete your storage volume.

 #### The good
 * The cluster creation steps are now automated
 * You can create a working cluster from your iPad or even your iPhone, which significantly increases the convenience factor over `kubectl`
 * The configuration provides some ability to debug through retrieving cluster objects and ssh into the cluster
 * You can provision and manage kubernetes using a structured, well-defined and well-known programmming language
-* Further, you might even prefer using the `kubecreate` functions over `kubectl`, although admittedly the scope is more limited
+* Further, you might even prefer using the `pykube` functions over `kubectl`, although admittedly the scope is more limited
 * The python code has minimal dependencies and requires no C libraries, making it quite portable
 * ssh access to the cluster is reasonably well secured
 * If your source machine can run Visual Studio Code, you can use the remote development capability on the cluster.

 #### The bad
 * We still don't have a useful editing solution for an iPad: using `vim` via ssh is not really a solution.
 Local editing (e.g. `GoCoEdit` or `TextTastic`) with rsync for synchronisation seems achievable via iSH but needs some scripting for usability and still doesn't provide IDE capabilities.
 * The ssh container image has quite a limited set of tools.
 Ideally it would include `rsync` and `git` for content, plus network tools for debugging the cluster.
 * The http service is still unsecured.
 Tunnelling via ssh is an option although might not work on an iPad.
 Using https via an ingress controller or load balancer is still preferable.
 * We haven't yet deployed a real application server, database or cache.
+* Digital Ocean doesn't yet provide a way to re-attach an old volume to a new kubernetes cluster.
+So you need to push all of your code before destroying the cluster, and manually destroy the volume after the cluster is destroyed.

 #### The future
 * I'll extend the ssh container image with appropriate tools, possibly using two containers (one for cluster management/debug, and one for content creation/sync)